-Elisa SON use case: 4G LTE load balancing
+Elisa automation use case: 4G LTE load balancing

 Our mobile customers in Finland are among the most data-happy in the world.
 In Q3 2017, the average Elisa subscription consumed close to 14 GB per month.
 This high usage makes us one of the mobile operators that carry the most data traffic in Europe, even though Finland has a population of only 5.5 million.

 More frequency bands: A good start – and a problemSince close to 90% of that data traffic is carried on 4G LTE, it’s fair to say that we know a thing or two about how to deal with high 4G LTE load.
 The general solution is to add more frequency bands.
 By combining a number of carriers – for instance in the 800, the 1800 and the 2600 MHz band – the total capacity of a 4G LTE site and of a network can be increased.
 It’s a good start, but not more than that.
 The problem is that each frequency band has its own propagation characteristics.
 Lower bands such as 800 MHz reach longer whereas higher bands such as 2600 MHz propagate much shorter distances.
 So, when the carriers are co-sited, the lowest band “wins” when it comes to signal strength.
 This means that the mobile devices of the customers will prefer to camp on the lowest frequency band leaving the higher frequency band unoccupied.
 And that’s not good when the whole point of adding new carriers was to increase the capacity.
 “It’s not beneficial to deploy more 4G LTE carriers without any load balancing” explains Dr. Jarno Niemelä, the technical lead of Elisa SON.
 “The added higher frequency bands are simply not taking enough traffic unless an operator is building new dedicated sites for the higher frequency bands – something which is very costly.”